15UW-Alg-Group/lintcode-bootstrapper/README.md

-# Simle and Stupid Crawler for lintcode
+# Simle and Stupid Bootstrapper for group practicing the lintcode

+## Prerequisites
+    1. Python >= 2.7 (mine version is 2.7.10, and the version above this should be fine)

+## Usage
+1. first fork the `15UW-lintcode` repo to your own github account.
+2. In your local machine, create a folder named `15UW-Alg-Group`
+3. In `15UW-Alg-Group` clone this repo
+4. in the clone `lintcode-bootstrapper`, run
+    ``` python simpleBootstrap.py -u <git-user-name> ```

 ## Basic work flow